Indoor Air Quality

 - Statement on Building Dampness, Mold and Health (Source: California Department of Public Health)

 IAQ Occupant Diary

 IAQ Frequently Asked Questions (FAQ)

 Do I have to visit the University Employee Occupational Health Clinic to get a report on an indoor air quality concern?

-If you believe there is a health concern related to the indoor environment, please visit the University Employee Occupational Health Clinic for a medical evaluation.
-At this time, you will be asked to complete the form: Request for Indoor Air Quality Investigation.
+If you believe there is a health concern related to the indoor environment, please schedule an appointment for a medical evaluation at the University Employee Occupational Health Clinic by calling 919-966-9119.
+At this time, you will be asked to complete the Request for Indoor Air Quality Investigation form (found in the Indoor Air Quality Policy).
 Please complete the form and submit via email or fax.
 It is important when completing the request that you provide as much detail as possible for the EHS Responder.